 - Sit less.
 It’s not that chairs are evil, it’s how we sit and the frequency that we sit that’s the problem.
 Your muscles will remember whatever position you held it in the longest.
 So, get on the floor instead of sitting on the slouch couch.
 Once you’re on the floor you‘ll start to vary your hip angles and ranges of motion more than you would while sitting in a chair at 90-degree hip and knee flexion.
 You’ll also use your butt muscles every time you get up and down off the floor or bolster.
 Use bolsters to prop your hips up if your pelvis tucks under.
 How high?
 As high as you need to to keep your lumbar curve.
 Also, see my floor sitting options HERE.

-2. Get a standing workstation and go back and forth between standing, squatting on a bolster, or sitting on a chair.
-For standing workstation tips click here and here, you don’t have to just stand there.
+2. Get a dynamic workstation and go back and forth between standing, squatting on a bolster, or sitting on a chair.
+For dynamic workstation tips, click HERE.
 The solution isn’t to replace sitting with another frequently held position like standing in place for eight hours.
 Again, it’s the quality and frequency of movement that’s important.

 4. Walk.
 Walking is a natural movement, but not all walking is created equal either.
 See the theme here?
 It’s how you move.
 Most people fall in a controlled manner while walking rather than walking in alignment.
 Falling doesn’t require butt muscles, hence the flat butt.
 The reason why most folks are falling is because they lack the hip range of motion required (because of the tucked pelvis) to extend the leg back fully and push off correctly.
 When you walk in alignment by pushing off, the gluteal muscles are able to do their job correctly and work as a team with the pelvic floor.
 Pelvic floor health is a team (whole body) effort.
 The health of the pelvic floor isn’t isolated to just the pelvic floor muscles!
 An additional note about walking, it’s also important to vary your walking terrain.
 Walking on flat concrete is much different than walking on a trail or across a natural field.

-5. Alignment Snacks: Hips Don’t Lie, They Sit, Frankie Says Relax, and All Fo’ the Pelvic Flo’ Click here for Alignment Snacks.
+5. Alignment Snacks: Hips Don’t Lie, They Sit, Frankie Says Relax, All Fo’ the Pelvic Flo’ and Ball Blast

 6. Practice every time you get in and out of a chair.
 See videos here.

 7. Get a Squatty Potty.
-The squatting platform on the Squatty Potty allows you to get into a modified squat while you’re on the toilet.
+The squatting platform on the Squatty Potty allows you to get into a modified supported squat while you’re on the toilet.
 The platform can be tilted slightly away from you to allow for shortened calf muscles.
 If you’ve been wearing shoes with positive heels for most of your life (who hasn’t?) this is a really nice feature.
 You can also attach the platform to slant the other way as your range of motion increases.
 The Squatty Potty allows your feet to be an ideal distance apart for a squat.
 When you lean forward with an untucked pelvis (meaning you lean forward from the hips, not the spine, or waist) the top of your femurs will press against your abdomen giving a lift and slight compression to the colon, making bowel movements easier.
 You can use the Squatty Potty as a stool to raise your feet up while sitting on the toilet or eventually when you have full range of motion in your joints and are strong enough to support yourself in a squat comfortably you can use it as a squatting platform.
 But, of course, listen to your body, don’t worry about getting into the perfect squat while pooping.
 You don’t want to increase downward pressure on the pelvic floor by jumping ahead too quickly.
+Caution: if you have a pelvic organ prolapse, you want to do your correctives first and start with a couple of books under your feet and eventually work into using a Squatty Potty once you can get your feet up without creating excess internal pressure.
+This rule goes for everyone really, not just people with pelvic organ prolapse.

 There’s not a one size fits all squatting stool or platform on the market, but I do feel the Squatty Potty is versatile enough to give you options.
 The Squatty Potty also comes in two sizes so you can choose one depending on the height of your toilet and how flexible you are.
 See my video review of the Squatty Potty by clicking HERE.